OTC Drug Compliance | Drug Identification Number DIN in North America

-Why are our OTC Drug Compliance Solutions Important?
+Why the Need for OTC Drug Compliance Solutions

-OTC drugs to be sold in Canada require a Drug Identification Number (DIN Number).
-This DIN Number on a product label indicates the drug has met all requirements for quality, safety, and efficacy.
+OTC Drugs to be sold in Canada require a Drug Identification Number (DIN).
+This number on a product label indicates the drug has met all requirements for quality, safety, and effectiveness.
 Canadian firms that are engaged in manufacturing, packaging, labeling, and importing non-prescription drugs must be licensed for these activities.
+Similarly, any company intending to produce OTCs in USA is required to ensure that their product meets the standards for safety and efficacy.
+They should ensure whether they are compliant with GMPs and meet the labeling requirements as set out in 21 CFR part 201.66.
+The process of meeting the requirements of Health Canada and FDA can be complex in many cases.
+Let Quality Smart Solutions help you prepare your OTC application accurately and efficiently.

 Monograph Categories

-There are several monograph categories for Over-the-Counter (OTC) Drugs in Canada.
-These include Labeling Standard, TPD Category IV, and Non-steroidal Anti-Inflammatory Drugs (i.e. NSAIDs).
+There are several monograph categories for OTC Drugs in Canada, such as Labeling Standard, TPD Category IV, and NSAIDs.
+Meeting their requirements is difficult.

 Good Manufacturing Practices